Kinship

 Does this take time?
 Yes, and more than time!

-Cultivating kinship may ask for our presence.
-It may lead to emotional labor, holding space, and willingness to adapt within healthy boundaries.
+Cultivating kinship asks for our presence.
+It will likely involve emotional labor, holding space, and willingness to adapt within healthy boundaries.

 Useful Questions